Dual Language Immersion

 - English proficient students

 Teachers use challenging strategies that promote high levels of language and academic achievement.
-The same standards as general education classrooms are followed, with specific contents taught in Spanish or English.
+The same standards as general education classrooms are followed, with specific content areas taught in Spanish or English.

 Grades 6-8 Spanish for Spanish-Speakers

 In addition, we offer a Spanish for Spanish Speakers (SSS) class for our former kindergarten through fifth grade TWI students and native Spanish-speakers from Spanish-speaking countries or Dual Language Programs from other districts, as a way of building upon their academic language skills in Spanish.
-The literacy skills students employ in the SSS class build upon the same skills emphasized in Common Core State Standards in Spanish and help students make explicit connections between and across languages.
+The literacy skills students employ in the SSS class build upon the same skills emphasized in the Illinois Learning Standards in Spanish and help students make explicit connections between and across languages.
 These programs are available at: Chute, Haven, and Nichols.

 District 65's Dual Language program embraces rigorous academic practices that develop high levels of linguistic and academic proficiency in two languages while simultaneously fostering positive sociocultural attitudes and behaviors.